-Beneficial functions notwithstanding, dams produce severe negative impacts on the rivers they harness.
+Although dams can provide some benefits, dams produce severe negative impacts on the rivers they harness.
 Dams alter a river’s chemical, physical, and biological processes.
-Over the past two decades these negative impacts have become more obvious, but the environmental costs of dams have only recently captured scientific attention.
+Although these negative impacts have become more obvious over the past two decades, the environmental costs of dams have only recently captured scientific attention.

 - Dams cause the build-up of sediment.
 They block free-flowing water and impede the river’s flushing function, as well as the transport of nutrients and sediment downstream.

 - Dams fragment rivers and block the natural movement of fish and other aquatic species.

 - Dams contribute to, and sometimes are the sole cause of, many species becoming threatened, endangered, or extinct.
 Prime dam sites often are prime fish spawning sites.